WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

 I really like [YouTuber Reducible's video on DP](https://www.youtube.com/watch?v=aPQY__2H3tE&ab_channel=Reducible).
 I am going to just list the steps he summarized (with a bit of my addition), and then use a problem to illustrate how to apply these steps.

+0. Determine Whether DP is Useful for the Problem (discussed above already)
 1. Identify the Variables and Visualize Examples (w/ Directed Acyclic Graph)
 2. Find an Appropriate Sub-problem
 3. Find Relationships among Sub-problems